 What Are the Health Risks of Hypersexual Behavior?

-Some people turn to drugs or alcohol as a way to cope with depression, anxiety, and PTSD.
+Some people turn to drugs or alcohol to cope with depression, anxiety, and PTSD.

 Understanding psychological and emotional issues will help reveal reasons for the unhealthy relationship to sex.
 In treatment, the patient learns to redirect these feelings into healthy behavior and view sex as an intimate, loving activity.
-Treatment helps heal relationships with loved ones through individual counseling and group therapy.
+Treatment helps heal relationships with loved ones through individual counseling, addiction therapy programs, and group therapy.

 If you or a loved one is suffering from addiction or addictive behavior, you are not alone.
-Treatment is available and can be tailored to suit your specific needs.
-Get help today to restore your health and renew your spirit in a new, healthy sober lifestyle in recovery.
+Treatment at our behavioral health treatment center is available and can be tailored to suit your specific needs.
+Get help from Fort Behavioral Health today to restore your health and renew your spirit.
+Our team is ready to guide you to a healthy sober lifestyle.